Penn Nursing Students Make an Impact in Nicaragua

 It was such important practice for the nursing students to learn to be culturally sensitive and to work on their Spanish skills and to be fully exposed to global health issues.
 While working on pediatric, adult and geriatric cases, we focused on the importance of holistic care, understanding where the patients live, what they eat, their financial restrictions and their cultural barriers.

 One patient we cared for was a woman who had two toes amputated due to an infection.
 The nursing students had the opportunity to not only learn about wound care but also about issues the woman faced regarding limited transportation to the hospital and lack of cleanliness in rural conditions during the dry season where dust and dirt can easily permeate an open wound.

 Overall, we had such an amazing week and made a major impact in our community.
 De-parasiting 1,004 community members - wow!
 I was so incredibly proud of my nursing students who dedicated a week to Manna Project International and the communities in which I work.
 With Penn Nursing's motto, Care to Change the World, I can most definitely say they changed the lives of many - into healthier, more lively ones.
 I can't thank them enough.

-Natalie is a Christianson Grant recipient from the InterExchange Foundation volunteering in Nicaragua with the Manna Project International, a nonprofit organization committed to holistic community development in Latin America.
+Natalie is a Christianson Fellowship recipient from the InterExchange Foundation volunteering in Nicaragua with the Manna Project International, a nonprofit organization committed to holistic community development in Latin America.